esl/beam-vm-under-the-hood/02-cpu/README_elixir.md

 ## Running the Code

+1. In IEx compile the code with `c "cpu.ex"` and reload if necessary using `r Cpu`.
-In your IEx session, start the process(es) by calling the `Cpu.start()` function:
+2. In your IEx session, start the process(es) by calling the `Cpu.start()` function:

-Call this function several times to simulate a busier system.
+3. Call this function several times to simulate a busier system.

 ## Investigation Steps